AlpacaTravel/graph-sdk-svelte-demo/README.md

 # Svelte Demo using @alpaca-travel/graph-sdk

-Svelte offers a lightweight vanilla JavaScript.
+Svelte offers an excellent environment for developing lightweight vanilla JavaScript applications.

-This demo shows that you can build a working site, loading a list of places you have selected from an Alpaca Collection, and can allow users to manage an itinerary.
+This demo shows that you can build a working site, loading a list of places you have selected from an Alpaca Collection, and can allow users to manage an itinerary, all without heavy project libraries.

 The total demo size is ~10KB for all dependencies.
+Network requests leverage GraphQL to only fetch the data needed.

 ## Running local